SWIZA® – Whole history

 Creations continue at all levels

-Emergence of new outdoor pocket knife collections to open up the world of sports like: golf, skiing, ski touring, winter games, running, etc.
+Emergence of new outdoor patented pocket knife collections to open up the world of sports like: golf and horse riding.

 Creation of signature lines with new SWIZA® Ambassadors: